Star Lane DLR station: Design

 The station is an island platform under a footbridge.
 Some junction changes around Manor Road and Star Lane have been implemented with a small amount of land taken on the corner of Star Primary School.
 A new pedestrian crossing on Star Lane has been installed.
 The footbridge, known locally as "the peggy leggy steps", has been replaced.

 Along with Stratford High Street, Stratford and Abbey Road, the station features the artwork Places of Exchange by Scottish artist Toby Paterson - tessellated patterns inspired by the local area, etched into the glass panels of the station.

 Location

 Star Lane DLR Station serves the Star Lane area in North Canning Town.
 It is located just north of the Canning Interchange which includes the bus station, Jubilee line, other DLR services and the road junction where the A13, A1011 and A124 all meet.
 In 2012, it was opposite the Uniform Distribution and Accreditation Centre for the Olympics.

 Services

-Off-peak, trains run every ten minutes between Stratford International to the north and Woolwich Arsenal to the south.
-In the peak hours trains run every eight minutes.

-Buses
+The typical off-peak service in trains per hour from Star Lane is: